Alleviating Seasickness through Brain-Computer Interface-based Attention Shift: Materials and Methods

+The proposed BCI system consists of three components: a BCI headband intended to acquire EEG signals, a computing device (e.g., mobile phone, tablet PC, or PC/laptop) to process EEG signals in real--time, and a software application designed to implement audiovisual neurofeedback.
+To carry out the experiment in real world maritime settings, tablet PCs (Lenovo® Xiaoxin Pad Pro 12.7”, Android® operating system, Snapdragon® 870 SoC, 2944×1840 screen resolution of 2944$\times$1840, screen refresh rate of 144 Hz) along with headphones were used.

-The proposed Mindfulness BCI consists of three parts: a BCI headband (iHNNK, Inc.), a computing terminal, and mindfulness software.
-The BCI headband is a single-channel EEG collection device with electrodes positioned above the right frontal lobe and reference and ground electrodes positioned at the temples.
-The electrodes are constructed from hydrogels, which leave no residue on the user's head, reducing the preparation and cleaning time compared with the use of traditional conductive gels.
-The headband is portable, as it connects wirelessly to the computing terminal using a Bluetooth module and is powered by a built-in rechargeable battery.
+The BCI headband is a single--channel EEG device (iHNNK, Inc.) characterized by a sampling rate of 250 Hz, with electrodes positioned above the right frontal lobe, and reference and ground electrodes situated at the temples.
+These electrodes are constructed from hydrogel material, which does not leave any residue on the participant's scalp, thus minimizing the preparation and cleaning time relative to the application of conventional conductive gels.
+The headband is portable, incorporating a circuit board for signal amplification, a Bluetooth module for wireless EEG data transmission, and operates with a built--in rechargeable battery.

-The computing terminal was a Lenovo® Xiaoxin Pad Pro 12.7''.
-The tablet was run with an Android® system and was equipped with Snapdragon® 870 SoC.
-The screen resolution was 2944$\times$1840, with a refresh rate of 144 Hz.
-The tablet could receive brainwaves transmitted from the BCI headband.
-Additionally, the tablet was used to implement the CNN model to calculate the mindfulness scores and provided audiovisual feedback on the basis of the mindfulness scores.
+The tablet PC can receive EEG signals transmitted from the BCI headband.
+The application installed on the tablet PC is capable of calculating attention scores (0 to 100) in real--time using EEG signals.
+These scores indicate the degree of concentration of the participant, where higher scores indicate a deeper sense of relaxation while maintaining inner focus.